-Most manufacturers’ warranties call for yearly equipment maintenance to keep valid, so skipping your tune-ups can sometimes result in losing your heating system warranty, which can be major money if your furnace does ever stop working in the middle of winter.
-Be sure to get all you can from your warranty by keeping it valid as long as possible with yearly furnace system tune-ups from Service Experts.
+Most manufacturers’ warranties call for annual system maintenance to keep valid, so neglecting your tune-ups can sometimes result in losing your heating system warranty, which can be major money if your furnace does ever stop working in the middle of winter.
+Make sure you get all you can from your warranty by keeping it valid as long as possible with yearly furnace system tune-ups from Service Experts.

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season: 1.
 Inspect your home’s air filter

-Air filters can easily be overlooked, but their importance to your home’s furnace efficiency cannot be overstated.
-Dusty air filters can mean a variety of comfort annoyances for homeowners, including:
+Air filters can easily be forgotten, but their importance to your home’s furnace efficiency cannot be overstated.
+Dusty air filters can mean a number of comfort annoyances for homeowners, including: